Enforcement Rules of the Name Act

 Article 9

-The credentials for applying for a real/legal name alteration according to Article 10 of this statute are as follows:
+The credentials for applying for a real/legal name alteration in accordance with Article 10 of the Act are as follows:

 Article 10

-Any person who applies for any item in Article 4 and Article 5, if registered and holding the documents, may file for the registration of a name alteration or for an alteration of registration on the certificate.
+Once any person who applies for any matter in Article 4 or Article 5 has registered and has the documents, said person may file with the originally-issued agency or competent authority concerned for registration of his/her full name alteration and alteration of registration.

 Article 11

-Where application is being made pursuant to paragraph 1 of Article 11 of this Act for the names on diplomas, work certificates, licenses, property certificates and other certificates, an application form shall be completed, stating the reason for the difference between the name in such documents and the real/legal name, and attached with the Household Registration Transcript, a Household Certificate with detailed notes or the documents fully proving that these two names actually belong to the same person and the certificates in which the names in the diplomas, work certificates, licenses and other certificates should be corrected, to apply to the original issuing authorities or competent authorities for correction, re-marking or replacement.
+Where application is being made in accordance with Article 11, Paragraph 1 of the Act for correction of full names on diplomas, work certificates, licenses, property certificates, and other certificates, an application form shall be completed, stating the reason for the difference between the name in such documents and the real/legal name, and attaching the Household Registration Transcript, a Household Certificate with detailed notes, or documents sufficient to prove that the two names belong to the same person, as well as the diplomas, work certificates, licenses, and other certificates upon which the names are to be corrected; such applications shall be submitted to each of the original issuing authorities or competent authorities for correction, re-marking, or replacement.

 Article 12

-Where application is being made pursuant to Paragraph 1, Article 11 of this Act to correct any real/legal name, an application form shall be completed, attached with the diplomas, work certificates, licenses, other certificates or other credentials issued before this Act was enacted, to apply for correction to the household registration office where the domicile is registered.
+Where an application is being made in accordance with Article 11, Paragraph 1 of the Act to correct any real/legal name, an application form shall be completed, attaching such documents issued before the Act was enacted, including diplomas, work certificates, licenses, other certificates, or other documents sufficient to act as proof, to apply for correction to the household registration office where the domicile is registered.

 Article 13